TejasBishnoi21/TejasBishnoi21/README.md

 - 📫 Reach out to me at:  **tejas.vishnoi@gmail.com**

-- ⚡ Fun fact:  **I have a background in Structural Engineering so I can tell you the engineering behind those mesmerizing Skyscrapers and Bridges**
+- ⚡ Fun fact:  **I have a background in Structural Engineering so I can tell you the engineering behind those mesmerizing Skyscrapers and Bridges too**

 <h3 align="left">Connect with me:</h3>
 <p align="left">